bamason2/ttc066-module/docs/notes/Section_4.md

 Note that you can have two different sets of matrices which both describe the same model, the definition of the state vector is different in each case, so the model will be different in structure, but it will have the same output.
 The states can be seen as *intermediate variables*, they are a set of variables which provide a full description of the modelled dynamics but aren’t necessarily unique.

-In many situations (eg for automatic control) we consider the system as a transfer function between input(s) and output(s);
+In many situations we consider the system as a transfer function between input(s) and output(s);

 <img src="figures/plant_model.png" width=500>

-As the states may vary depending on how you set the model up, the second equation in Equation \ref{eq12} is used to ‘translate’ the states into one or more recognisable outputs.
+As the states may vary depending on how you set the model up, Equation \ref{eq12b} is used to convert the states into one or more recognisable outputs.
 Matrices $C$ and $D$ are not essential to the valid analysis or simulation of a system but they do let you define a system from input to output.
-For example, for the outputs to be $y_1$ = suspension deflection and $y_2$ = absolute body velocity, the following 'translation' is required;
+For example, for the outputs to be $y_1$ *= suspension deflection* and $y_2$ *= absolute body velocity*, the following conversion is required;

 $$ \begin{split} &y_1=x_1 \\
 &y_2=x_2 \end{split} \nonumber $$

-so, by 'reverse population’ of the matrices, it follows that;
+so it follows that;

 $$
 C=\left(\begin{array}{ll}